telerik/xaml-docs/controls/radgridview/how-to/handle-cell-row-mouse-events.md

 ---
-title: Handle Cell/Row Mouse Events
+title: Handle Cell\Row Mouse Events
-page_title: Handle Cell/Row Mouse Events
+page_title: Handle Cell\Row Mouse Events
-description: Handle Cell/Row Mouse Events
+description: Handle Cell\Row Mouse Events
 slug: gridview-how-to-handle-cell-row-mouse-events
 tags: handle,cell,row,mouse,events
 published: True
 position: 6
 ---

-# Handle Cell/Row Mouse Events
+# Handle Cell\Row Mouse Events

 This article will demonstrate how to handle RadGridView's [CellLoaded](#cellloaded-event) & [RowLoaded](#rowloaded-event) events to add handlers for the various mouse events to the control's cell and row elements.
 The [CellUnloaded](#cellunloaded-event) and [RowUnloaded](#rowunloaded-event) events can in turn be used to remove those handlers in order to avoid memory leaks.